TikTok food trends: Dalgona coffee

-Dalgona coffee is whipped coffee that is made by combining equal parts of coffee, sugar, hot water, and then whipping the mixture to produce a froth-like texture.
-Dalgona coffee originates from Macau, but first emerged as a trend in South Korea where it earned its name.
-In March 2020, the trend emerged in the United States.
+Dalgona coffee is a whipped coffee drink made by combining equal parts of instant coffee, sugar, hot water, and then whisking the mixture until it forms a frothy texture.
+Although dalgona coffee originates from Macau, it gained popularity in South Korea where it was named after dalgona, a type of Korean candy.
+The trend emerged on TikTok in March 2020 during the COVID-19 quarantine in the United States.